erizov/Professor/semester_10/lecture_64_llm_architecture_advanced/transformer_optimization/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Transformation architecture Optimization is the best solution for all problems" ✓ **CORRECT**: Transformation architecture Optimization has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Transformation architecture Optimization is the best solution for all problems" ✓ **CORRECT**: Transformation architecture Optimization has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Transformation architecture Optimization is too complex to understand" ✓ **CORRECT**: Transformation architecture Optimization can be understood by breaking it down into smaller steps